cia-labs/Storage-service/docs.md

 #### To comunicat through the url where the api is hosted, in order to interact with add ```/get``` path over URL

->Pass the key paramter of the contents which you want to retrieve from the storage service
+- Pass the key paramter of the contents which you want to retrieve from the storage service

->> The Get will return a Base64 Byte string data of List which contains all the content appended in a List , which is tagged with the key pair which you passed
+- - The Get will return a Base64 Byte string data of List which contains all the content appended in a List , which is tagged with the key pair which you passed